A novel from Latvia

 Whale and Buzzbee are the nicknames grandfather and granddaughter have given to each other.
 They do have real names too, but that is another story … Whale and Buzzbee spend a lot of time together while Buzzbee’s parents are at work.
-Never they rush, always they are on time – for breakfast, for reading books out loud, for going to the playground in the park, for lunch and for all of Buzzbee’s projects: glueing, cutting, sewing …
+They never rush, they are always on time – for breakfast, for reading books out loud, for going to the playground in the park, for lunch and for all of Buzzbee’s projects: glueing, cutting, sewing …

-Always, Buzzbee has bugging questions.
-One day she asks Whale: »Why don’t you say hello to other people?« She herself was thaught to greet everyone and doesn’t mind to say hello at all.
-Even to the grumpy man from the corner shop.
+Buzzbee always has bugging questions.
+One day she asks Whale: »Why don’t you say hello to other people?« She herself was taught to greet everyone and doesn’t mind saying hello at all, even to the grumpy man from the corner shop.

 Original edition: Sveiks, Vali, © 2017 Liels un mazs, Riga

-Lauris Gundars (*1958) war born in Latvia.
-He has written 33 screenplays, and directed 26 plays so far; any moment, it can be on more.
+Lauris Gundars (*1958) was born in Latvia.
+He has written 33 screenplays, and directed 26 plays so far; any moment, it can be one more.
 Further more he is head of MA programme on playwriting at Liepaja University, as well as an associate professor, lecturer of drama and presentation skills at Latvian Academy of Arts.

 Relatively late in life, he started writing for young readers too.
 Hallo, Walfisch!
-(Sveiks, Vali!) is his second book for children – and the first that is translated to German.
+(Sveiks, Vali!) is his second book for children – and the first that has been translated to German.
 Lauris Gundars lives in Riga.
-He has a granddaugther.
+He has one granddaugther.

 Anete Melece (*1983) was born in Latvia.
 She studied visual communication at the Art Academy of Latvia (BA) and animation at Lucerne University of Applied Sciences and Art (MA).
 She is a freelancing illustrator and animation filmmaker currently based in Zürich.
 Anete has illustrativ 5 Latvian books for children so far, Hallo, Walfisch! is the first being translated in to German.
 For more information on her work, please visit Anete's Website.